A man who’d just been robbed shot at his attacker — but police say he killed a 9-year-old girl instead

 “I didn't scream loud enough.”

-Arlene, sitting in the back seat of her parents’ Ford F-250, was shot in the head Monday night as her father, Armando, stopped at a bank before heading to dinner at Spanky’s Pizza, one of his family’s favorite Houston restaurants.
-She was taken to a hospital where she died the next day.
+Arlene, sitting in the back seat of her parents’ Ford F-250, was shot in the head Monday night as her father, Armando, stopped at a bank while the family was heading to dinner at Spanky’s Pizza, one of their favorite Houston restaurants.
+She died at a hospital the next day.

-On Monday night, Alvarez, an electrician, had gotten off work around 8:30 and planned to deposit money in the ATM at a Chase Bank branch before a late family dinner on Valentine’s Day.
+On Monday night, Alvarez, an electrician, left work around 8:30 and planned to deposit money in the ATM at a Chase Bank branch before a late family dinner on Valentine’s Day.
 As he approached the bank around 9:45, Alvarez saw a robbery underway.

-A man later identified as 41-year-old Tony Earls was in his vehicle at the bank’s ATM where a stranger approached and robbed him at gunpoint, Houston Police Department Executive Chief Matt Slinkard said at a news conference early Tuesday.
+A man later identified as 41-year-old Tony Earls was in his vehicle at the bank’s ATM when a stranger approached and robbed him at gunpoint, Houston Police Department Executive Chief Matt Slinkard said at a news conference early Tuesday.
 As the attacker fled, Earls pulled his own gun, got out of his vehicle and started shooting as the Alvarez family happened upon the scene in the F-250, Slinkard said.

-That’s when, according to Armando Alvarez, the shooter started firing at his family, getting as close as 10 feet as he “sprayed” bullets into the pickup truck.
+That is when, according to Armando Alvarez, the shooter started firing at his family, getting as close as 10 feet as he “sprayed” bullets into the pickup truck.
 Police have said that Earls thought the robber had gotten into Alvarez’s pickup, KTRK reported.

-One of the bullets shattered the back window and hit Arlene, Slinkard said.
+One of the bullets shattered the back window and struck Arlene, Slinkard said.

-Like his wife, Armando had been yelling for his family to duck and watched as everyone but Arlene obeyed.
-When he watched her drop, he initially thought she’d finally heard him.
-Then, he said, he realized he’d seen something else, something terrible.
+Like his wife, Armando had been shouting for his family to duck and watched as everyone but Arlene obeyed.
+When he saw her drop, he initially thought she’d finally heard him, he said.
+Then he realized he’d seen something else, he said, something terrible.

-“I thought she got down because I said, ‘Get down,’” the father said, “but I saw her go down too fast.”
+“I thought she got down because I said, ‘Get down,’ ” the father said, “but I saw her go down too fast.”
 He stopped the pickup, got out and pulled his daughter out of the vehicle.
 Then, he held her.

-“It is not something — ” he started to say before finding the words: “I hope nobody ever goes through this.”
+“It is not something — ” he said, hesitating before finding the words: “I hope nobody ever goes through this.”

 Earls has been charged with aggravated assault causing serious bodily injury, Houston police said.
-Earls’s attorney did not immediately respond to a request for comment from The Washington Post.
+Earls’s attorney did not immediately respond to a request from The Washington Post for comment.

 The Alvarezes’ lawyer said the family is considering legal action against JPMorgan Chase.
-They’ve hired Houston attorney Rick Ramos, who also represents Hector Gonzalez.
-In October, Gonzalez’s wife, 49-year-old Mary Jane, was shot to death at the same Chase Bank over $40, KTRK reported.
+The family has hired Houston attorney Rick Ramos, who also represents Hector Gonzalez, whose wife, Mary Jane, 49, was fatally shot over $40 at the same Chase bank in October, KTRK reported.

 At Wednesday’s news conference, Ramos said Chase didn’t do enough between the two deadly robberies.
 The bank should have beefed up security, protected the ATM with a physical barrier or shut it down after hours, the attorney said.